…when?*

 The obvious reading is that God must have “forgotten” and now “remembered” God’s former promise to her.
 (Vayeira)

 Yet Rabbi Andrea Cohen suggests a different interpretation of “God remembered.”
-She wants us to read this not just as God thinking “oh yeah, I told Sarah last year that she’d become pregnant…” but rather, a BIGGER “forgetting” and “remembering” of who and what is important that waxes and wanes – even for God.
+She wants us to read this not just as God thinks “oh yeah, I told Sarah last year that she’d become pregnant…” but rather, a BIGGER “forgetting” and “remembering” of who and what is important that waxes and wanes – even for God.

-and throughout history.”
-She boldly asserts that by “remembering” God takes responsibility for “forgetting” and then turns, turns around, remembers what and who is important.
+She writes, “This ‘forgetting’ will happen again and again, throughout the Bible and throughout history.”
+She boldly asserts that by “remembering” God takes responsibility for “forgetting” and then turns, turns around, and remembers what and who is important.

 Basically, God does teshuvah (turns).